rydmike/rydmike.github.io/blog_flutter_linting.md

 Enabling very strict linting rules on a code base that previously did not use it, can also be very time-consuming.
 For such cases gradually introducing more stringent lint rules is a good idea.
-To do that you may want to get to know the lint lint rules and how to use them better than just applying a package.
+To do that, you may want to get to know the lint rules better, and how to use set them up yourself, instead of applying a package.

 To study and read more about each lint rule, you can head over to the [**Linter for Dart**](https://dart-lang.github.io/linter/lints/) site.